E-Zijlstra/ez-volume-normalizer/README.md

 ![controls](doc/controls.png)

 ## Warning
-This normalizer is experimental and may blow up your speakers or ears.
+This software has not been tested on many devices, so be careful at first, don't blow up your ears.
+Use at your own risk.

 # Installing